Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 ## Sudden Ruse
 If you're [specialized](#mischievous-incantations) in the [Subterfuge](/spells/subterfuge/) cantrip, you learn the **Sudden Ruse**.
 When an ally makes an attack on an enemy that is within 30 feet of you, you may spend 1 trickery point and use your reaction to cast Subterfuge in an attempt to distract only that enemy, giving your ally advantage on the attack.

-# Quick Reflexes
+# Unimplemented Feature
-Starting at 17th level, you can spend 5 trickery points in order to take an additional reaction.
+Starting at 17th level, this feature is yet to be implemented.